Margo-Kim/nvidia-MediAgentRAG/README.md

 ## Acknowledgements

 This project utilizes NVIDIA's AI technologies, including the Nemotron-4 340B model, and the RAPIDS ecosystem.
-We thank the open-source community for their invaluable contributions to the tools and libraries used in this project.
+We thank the open-source community for their invaluable contributions to the tools and libraries used in this project